 Personalization and Machine Learning

-YouTube’s machine learning affects video recommendations by continuously learning from billions of daily interactions, where the system analyzes watch patterns, clicks, likes, and session duration to create personalized content feeds.
-This adaptive system delivers YouTube videos that align closely with their preferences, improving engagement and satisfaction.
+YouTube’s machine learning processes billions of daily interactions, analyzing watch patterns, clicks, likes, and session duration to create personalized content feeds.
+The system adapts to what users have watched previously, their preferences, and demographic factors.

 - Behavioral Data: By analyzing user actions such as likes, shares, and watch time, YouTube adapts its content suggestions to match user interest.